-Interstitial lung diseases, also known as diffuse parenchymal lung diseases, result from damage to the cells surrounding the alveoli (air sacs) leading to widespread inflammation and fibrotic scarring of the lungs.
+Interstitial lung diseases (ILDs), also known as diffuse parenchymal lung diseases, result from damage to the cells surrounding the alveoli (air sacs) leading to widespread inflammation and fibrotic scarring of the lungs.

 There are more than 300 different conditions that are classed as interstitial lung diseases.
 Most are very rare; but the more common interstitial lung diseases include: